ehayik/jfx-playground/README.md

 Demo project for integrating Spring Boot and JavaFX.
 The Demo has the following features:

 1. Simple working sample code for a small desktop application.
 2. Configuration for maven or gradle project to use JavaFX with Spring Boot, with the appropriate maven artifact dependencies for basic development.
-3. Uses recent, reasonably up-to-date JavaFX modules, with consistent versions (which is something many beginners often don't do).
+3. Uses recent, reasonably up-to-date JavaFX modules, with consistent versions
-4. Demonstrates placing an FXML file in a resource directory, and looking it up as a resource at runtime (which is something many, many beginners get wrong).
+4. Demonstrates placing an FXML file in a resource directory, and looking it up as a resource at runtime
-5. Properly separates a Controller class from the Application class (which is also something many beginners get wrong).
+5. Properly separates a Controller class from the Application class

 ## Which technologies are being used ?